 This course is a continuation of Spanish I. The course work will include the use of past tense structures as well as other grammatical concepts.
-The student will continue to develop listening, speaking, reading, and writing skills necessary to communicate about self, family, and daily life through the practice and memorization of vocabulary.
-The student will also continue to explore cultural aspects of the Spanish- speaking world
+You will continue to develop listening, speaking, reading, and writing skills necessary to communicate about self, family, and daily life through the practice and memorization of vocabulary.
+You will also continue to explore cultural aspects of the Spanish-speaking world.